smith-tinkerlab/repytah/JOSS-Paper/paper.md

 `repytah` was completed, improved on, and successfully debugged by cross-referencing the desired output of the package with the output of the original MATLAB code.
 However, this package aims to give MIR users access to these tools through the open-source Python language instead of the proprietary MATLAB language.
 Additionally, this package provides more complete documentation, examples, and test files than the original code.

 There has been a long tradition of building Python packages for MIR research.
-Examples include the `AMEN` package [@amen], the `mir_eval` library [@Raffel14mir_eval:a], the `mirdata` library [@Bittner19mirdata], and the more recent `libfmp` package [@Müller_libfmp].
+Examples include the `AMEN` package [@amen], the `mir_eval` library [@Raffel_mir_eval], the `mirdata` library [@Bittner_mirdata], and the more recent `libfmp` package [@Müller_libfmp].
 As MIR has grown as a discipline, there has been a focus on reproducibility, accessibility, and open-source development.
 As such, there have been several examples of code being translated from MATLAB to python.
-The most notable example is `librosa`, a package that provides a number of powerful tools for MIR work [@McFee_librosa_SciPy].
+The most notable example is `librosa`, a package that provides a number of powerful tools for MIR work [@McFee_librosa].

 # Functionality
 There are four modules in the `repytah` Python package: transform, search, assemble, and utilities.
 Each module has an associated Jupyter notebook file that summarizes the module’s functions.
 There are also test files for each module.